kingdevnl/notrack/README.md

 # NoTrack
 Tracking is absolutely rife on the Internet, on average 17 cookies are dropped by each website.
 Although you can block third party cookies, there are also more complex methods of tracking, such as:
-*Tracking Pixels
+.*Tracking Pixels
-*HTML5 Canvas Fingerprinting
+.*HTML5 Canvas Fingerprinting
-*AudioContext Fingerprinting
+.*AudioContext Fingerprinting
-*WebRTC Local IP Discovery
+.*WebRTC Local IP Discovery
 All 100 of the top 100 websites employ one or more of these forms of tracking.

 NoTrack is a network-wide DNS server which blocks Tracking websites from creating cookies or sending tracking pixels.
 It does this by resolving the IP address of known tracking sites to a web server running on the NoTrack device inside your network.